 But you can’t just dump all that money into a 529 plan at once.
 If you do, you might trigger the federal gift tax.

 Federal gift tax limits the amount of money you can give to any one person in a single year.
-For 2018, that limit is $15,000.
+For 2020 and 2021, that limit is $15,000.